preciofishbone/OmniaDocsG2/general-assets/media-picker/index.rst

 Here's how to add a video:

 1. Go to the video.
-2. Copy the Url for the video.
+2. Copy the URL for the video.
-3. Paste the Url here.
+3. Paste the URL here.

 Now the following settings are available: